 Electrical Safety Check – Ensure the safety of your property by calling in an electrician regularly.
 Faulty wiring, a defective switch or a busted fuse can cause fire and loss of property.
 Do not take the risk.
 A regular electrical check will also keep your rentals compliant and favour your insurance policies.
 Your property manager should be able to recommend a capable electrician for the job.

 Pest Control Check – The worst house pests are not often in plain sight.
 They are hidden behind walls, under the floors, in dark nooks and in-between small crannies.
 Termites, rodents, bugs and moulds do not only damage the house, but they are also hazardous to the residents’ health.
 Ensure the wellness of your renters and property with regular pest control checks.

 Building Integrity Check – Building inspections are designed to monitor the structural integrity of your property.
 Moisture metres and thermal imaging cameras can detect water damages on floors and walls that are not visible to the naked eye.
 Regular roof checks and clean-up will protect your property from leaks and damage.
 Timely preventive upkeeps and fixes will save you from expensive repairs in the future.

-Make 2019 the year you look under the hood of your investment property to ensure its delivering you the best possible return.
+Make this the year you look under the hood of your investment property to ensure it’s delivering you the best possible return.